openreplay/documentation/content/configuration/delete-recordings.md

 ---
 title: "Delete Recordings"
 metaTitle: "Delete Recordings"
-metaDescription: "Delete recordings in bulk from database."
+metaDescription: "Delete recordings in bulk from database and cleanup your storage."
 ---

 ## Database cleanup